macsecurity/laptop/README.md

 If you get errors that you can't fix on your own, you can try my premium script.

+My premium script includes the following features:

-**The premium version is guaranteed to end your Ruby troubles, or I will personally fix it for you.**
+- guaranteed successful installation or I'll fix it for you personally over Zoom

-The premium script will be ready soon (most likely end of January 2022), but you can get early access to it at a 55% discount to help me test it.

-**It will be priced at $37 when it's released, but you can get it for $17 today, which will give you lifetime access to the script, including updates and these bonuses:**

-- Video course that teaches you the essentials you need to master for coding on a Mac.
-You'll understand exactly why you've been having trouble installing Ruby, how to confidently troubleshoot errors going forward, and how to keep your development environment up to date.

-- Terminal shortcuts cheatsheet to speed up your workflow.
+- installs everything needed for Rails
+- installs everything needed for Jekyll
+- speeds up gem installation
+- support for the fish shell
+- customizable so you can add your own tools and Mac apps that you can automatically keep updated with the script
+- detailed video walkthrough

-- A comprehensive troubleshooting guide to fix the most common issues with Homebrew and Ruby.
+- comprehensive troubleshooting guide to fix the most common issues with Homebrew and Ruby

-- A private community (either Discord or Slack.
-I haven't decided yet.
-Let me know if you prefer one over the other.)

-To get the premium script, [book a Zoom session with me](https://savvycal.com/monfresh/early-access) so we can test it together.
-You'll need a free GitHub account if you don't already have one so you can access my private repo.
+- includes support from me

+If you're interested, [sign up for my waiting list](https://www.moncefbelyamani.com/ruby-script/?utm_source=laptop-repo) to get a 55% discount, and I'll let you know when it's ready.
+I'm shooting for the end of January.

 ## How to tell if the script worked